 A few years after I left Spin Magazine, and living in Austin, TX, I got a request from then Creative Director, Devin Pedzwater.
 Spin was holding it's annual take over of Stubb's BBQ during the 2011 SXSW music conference and asked me to help out with their identity.
 This included the hat and 'stache logo treatment as well as a viral marketing approach that used thousands of 'stache stickers that where given out to attendees to stick up around the city onto any surface (mainly posters & advertisements) that looked like it needed a proper Texas mustache.
-As I was living in Austin at the time, I was able to witness the "mass sticking" first hand.
+As I was living in Austin at the time, I was more than happy to facilitate this "mass sticking" first hand.

 The Victoria's Secret Bikini Mixer is nifty tool found on the website that allows the customer to mix and match bikini tops and bottoms.
 I worked with the digital team to develop these sprites.
 I also came up with some supplemental promo material such as this bind-in poster right here -->

 These are conceptual title treatments for what was to be a Victoria's Secret Spring 2016 Lifestyle Book.
 The positioning was "Reset the Rules: Kick off the New Year with a chill vibe..."
 The storytelling of the book was based in Venice Beach and I thought it would be a good opportunity to try my hand at brush lettering.
 I had never dabbled in lettering with a brush.
 My approach was to brush out the letters of the alphabet 4-5 times and then piece each word together in Photoshop.
 These where ultimately not used.
 You can see the final graphic direction in the VS '16 slide.